 Even if you don’t have a whammy bar, you can still simulate the Arabic microtonal sound.

 It is technically a bit more challenging without a whammy bar, but you can get the “Arabic” sound too.

 But first off: let’s have a look at one of the scales that is used in Arabic music.

-Here’s the in-position fingerings for that scale.
+Here are the in-position fingerings for that scale.